 Any kind of baking chips are perfect, such as semi-sweet, peanut butter, white chocolate, butterscotch, and so on.
 There are all types of M & M’s that are so wonderful.
 Reese’s Pieces are great!
 Candy sprinkles in assorted colors are so festive.
-Crushed sweet cereals are yummy, too, such as Cinnamon Toast Crunch, Cocoa Krispies, Fruity Pebbles or Lucky Charms, or other favorites.
+Lightly crushed sweet cereals are yummy, too, such as Cinnamon Toast Crunch, Cocoa Krispies, Fruity Pebbles or Lucky Charms, or other favorites.
 Dried fruits are great and pretty much any kind of nut.
 Be creative!

 Make It Your Own

 - Substitute different mix-ins, pretty much whatever you like!
 Take a look at the list above or try something different: coconut flakes, peanut butter chips, chocolate chips, or other dried fruits, such as cranberries, cherries, golden raisins, etc. Try to keep the add-ins to no more than 2 cups total.

 - Try a different variety of cookie dough.
 Peanut butter cookie dough, sugar cookie dough, oatmeal raisin cookie dough –there are lots of choices!

 - Make your own cookie dough, if you prefer.
 Try this recipe for chewy chocolate chip cookies.
 Omit the chocolate chips and add trail mix ingredients instead.
 Or make M&M cookies instead!

 - Rather have cereal bars?
 Try classic Rice Krispies treats, Cinnamon Toast Crunch bars, or Fruity Pebbles treats.